lachatak/ddd-consoleroulette/README.md

 Robert
 Tomas
 ```
-Once started, it should read lines from the console, each line will contain the player's name, what they want to bet on (either a number from 1-36, EVEN or ODD), and how much they want to bet:
+Once started, it should read lines from the console, each line will contain the player's name, what they want to bet on (either a number from 1-36, EVEN or ODD), and how much they want to bet.
 ###Console input ###
 ```
 Robert 2 1.0